fmel025/boxful-tech-test-backend/README.md

 docker-compose down
 ```

-<b>Note:</b> If you use Docker, your host in the .env file must coincide with the <b>mongo</b> service name, in this case its name is mongo, like the following example:
+<b>Note:</b> If you use Docker, your database host in the .env file must coincide with the <b>mongo</b> service name inside the DB_URI, in this case its name is mongo, like the following example:
 ```
 DB_URI=mongodb://youruser:yourpassword@mongo:27017/db?authSource=admin
 ```